 - A. Purpose: The purpose of this chapter is to establish content-neutral, reasonable time, place, and manner restrictions to regulate the placement and appearance of news racks on both public and private property in order to further Wellington's objectives of promoting the public health, safety, and welfare, to ensure safety during hurricane conditions, and to preserve the aesthetic appearance of Wellington. - B. Findings: Wellington finds that the unregulated placement and maintenance of news racks in Wellington roadways and rights-of-way create a danger to the safety and welfare of persons using such roadways and rights-of-way, including pedestrians, persons entering or exiting vehicles and buildings, and persons performing essential utility, traffic control, and emergency services.
 Wellington further finds that news racks located so as to cause a danger to persons using Wellington roadways and rights-of-way, and unsightly news racks located therein, such as news racks that are poorly maintained or that have been defaced with graffiti, constitute a public nuisance.
-Further, the Florida Constitution, Wellington's Charter, Comprehensive Plan, and various code provisions requires Wellington to maintain the character and aesthetics of the community through its codes, and Wellington finds that reasonable regulations governing the placement and appearance of such news racks are necessary to promote the public health, safety, and welfare of persons using Wellington roadways and rights-of-way, and to protect the aesthetic appearance of the community. - C. Scope: The provisions of this chapter shall govern news racks on both public rights-of-way and private property within Wellington.
+Further, the Florida Constitution, Wellington's Charter, Comprehensive Plan, and various code provisions requires Wellington finds that reasonable regulations governing the placement and appearance of such news racks are necessary to promote the public health, safety, and welfare of persons using Wellington roadways and rights-of roadways and rights-of-way, and rights-of-way, and to protect the aesthetic appearance of the community. - C. Scope: The provisions of this chapter shall govern news racks on both public rights-of-way and private property within Wellington.